Saskia Huitema, a self taught artist, works from her home in Utrecht, central in the Netherlands where she lives with her husband, daughter and cat.

 Saskia became a pharmacist, but once settled, something was missing.
 She became very interested in art en developed a keen visual sense.
 When she finally picked up brushes in 2009 she found herself again with a never-ending passion like she had discovered as a child in reading.

-Saskia exhibits in galleries (inter)nationally and Art Fairs and also in 2017 at "Museum De Fundatie".
-Her works have been nominated by jury in the national Dutch competition "Painting of the Year" in 2015 and 2016.
+Saskia exhibits in galleries internationally, Art Fairs and at "Museum De Fundatie" in 2017.
+Her works have been nominated by jury in the national Dutch competition "Painting of the Year" in 2015 and 2016 and by the jury of ZomerExpo in 2017.

 "In my art I aim to portray beauty and emotions, weave tales and connect with nature.
 I find my inspiration in flora and fauna, girls becoming women, Art Nouveau and the bygone era of the 'Roaring Twenties'.
 I seek to evoke the sense of mystery, wonder and enchantment which can be found all around us if you just look hard enough."